activeyawcontrol/simrig-evolution/README.md

 Timeline: July 2020 - September 2020

 Mood: I want triples.
 Also, ACC is pretty cool, but my PC pretty much sucks.
 Playing single screen 1080p ACC with 70% resolution scaling is basically like playing Gran Turismo 2.
+Hey, a friend of mine is selling his 2060 Super after some upgrades.
+I really want a 3080, but they're sorta hard to find so this will cover me until they are.

 PC:
 * [-] Intel i4590 processor